jackrugile/variaboard/TASKS.md

 - [ ] add getting started and more helpful basic docs
 - [ ] logo
 - [ ] favicon
+- [ ] label text and input text aren't perfectly aligned vertically
+- [ ] click and drag up/down on input value to change value? (like dat gui)
+- [ ] does travis need the gulp-cli install?

 ## Non Plugin Code